DIY Montessori Munari Baby Mobile (Simple and beautiful)

 Where do I set up a Montessori mobile in my home?

-It is recommended to have a Montessori movement area in your home.
-Curious how to set one up?
-Check out this blog post where I outline the 3 essentials for your Montessori movement area.
+It is recommended to have a Montessori movement area in your home with a soft blanket, a low mirror, and the traditional Montessori mobiles.
+Want to learn more about how to prepare a Montessori movement area to support your baby’s development?
+Check out this blog post where I outline the 3 essentials to have in your Montessori movement area.

 This is absolutely brilliant and so adorable!
 Thank you for sharing 🙂